madeyoga/EFCoreExtras/README.md

 ## Contribution
 Your contributions are always welcome!
 If you find any bugs or have suggestions for improvement, please feel free to open an issue or a pull request and let's sort things out.

-## License
-This library is licensed under the MIT License.